 This treatment usually takes less than 30 minutes.
 It may be done right in your ophthalmologist’s office.
 The surgeon uses a special probe that delivers intense cold energy to the retina.
 This freezes the retina around the tear and creates scar tissue.
 The scars seal the retina to the eye wall.

 What Are Retinal Tear Surgery Risks?

 Like any surgery, retinal tear surgery has risks.
-Following are some of these risks.
+Here are some of them:

 - Eye infection

 - Increased pressure inside the eye, which can lead to glaucoma